 First, we need to draw some shapes.
 We are going to need a big Triangle, a rectangle and two circles.
 Just like this:

+Then, start adding the funnel steps or stages in the section below.
 You may need to resize the shapes and change the outer line to make it fit.
 Also you can add shadows or change the color according to your presentation.

 If you need a more complex funnel diagram you just need to create more shapes and keep them in order so it looks nice (You may need to use triangles with no line and no fill to make it fit):